-YOU CAN FREEZE THE OIL SAFELY LONGTERM – AND THE OIL IS STILL CERTIFIED LOW FODMAP
+YOU CAN FREEZE THE OIL SAFELY LONGTERM – AND THE OIL WILL STILL BE LOW FODMAP

 When we first learned that garlic was packed with fructans and was a significant digestive disruptor for many we have to admit, it didn’t surprise us.
 All of our lives we have come across friends and family who would state that garlic and onions (fructan rich also) didn’t “agree” with them.
 Who knows how many of those people were actually reacting to the FODMAPs but just didn’t know it?
 They could have been enjoying Garlic Infused Oil all along because the offending fructans are not oil soluble.
 This means that all that garlic flavor can be infused into the oil with no negative effects for those avoiding FODMAPs.

 Get Garlic Flavor Into Your Low FODMAP Diet